marcteale/home-assistant.io/source/_integrations/nest.markdown

 {% details "OAuth Application Credentials [Cloud Console]" %}

 This section creates the *Client ID* and *Client Secret* values that are required for Application Credentials setup.
-The process uses *Web Application Auth* with *My Home Assistant* to handle Google's strict URL validation rules.

 1. Navigate to the [Credentials](https://console.cloud.google.com/apis/credentials) page and click **Create Credentials**.